KLLY

-KLLY (95.3 FM, "Live 95.3") is a commercial radio station licensed to the community of Oildale, California, and serving the Bakersfield, California, area.
-The station is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
-It airs a top 40 (CHR) music format.
+KLLY (95.3 FM, "Kelly 95.3") is a commercial radio station licensed to the community of Oildale, California, and serving the Bakersfield, California, area.
+The station is owned by Frequency Broadcasting.
 KLLY's studios and transmitter are separately located in Oildale.

 History

 The station was assigned the KLLY call letters by the Federal Communications Commission on February 23, 1984.
 It was known throughout much of the 1980s and 1990s as Bakersfield's soft rock leader.
 The station flipped to a hot adult contemporary format in 1997.
 In 2012 the station flipped to Top 40.
 The station has kept the same KLLY call letters throughout its history, at one point branding as "KELLY 95.3".

 On October 10, 2014, Buckley California (the California operations of Buckley Radio), announced their intent to sell KLLY, along with their remaining stations, to Alpha Media, marking Buckley's exit from radio and Alpha's entry into California.
 The sale was consummated on January 1, 2015.